guilhem-martin/go-guerrilla-wiki/Configuration-example:-save-to-Redis-&-MySQL.md

 These columns are always the extracted email address, and do not include sender name.
 See individual comments embedded in the table definition SQL for details.

+#### other columns

+Columns `has_attach` and `spam_score` are unused.
+Perhaps in the future these may be populated, or your system could populate later in the pipeline.

 #### Indexes